microsoft/InclusivenessAnalyzer/tests/data/sample.md

 Here is another that uses blacklist, which is not a good thing.

+Here is another that uses blacklist and white list together :(.

 "Her" by itself should be matched.
 But used in "Another" it wont cause an issue.